keaganveness/se-technical-assessment/README.md

 * GitOps driven deployments using Helm and ArgoCD
 * Kubernetes NetWorkPolicies to restrict pod-to-pod communication
 * Centralised logging + dashboard with Prometheus and Grafana

+## 13. Conclusion

+This project demonstrates a practical, production-minded approach to running a containerized web application.
+I've kept the design intentionally simple and transparent so that each componenent can be easily reviewed and reproduced.